SSEP Mission 20 to the International Space Station (ISS)

 Unberth/Landing Date: TBD

-Landing Site: splashdown off the Atlantic or Pacific coast
+Landing Site: splashdown likely off Florida coast

 Payload Duration on ISS: nominally 4-6 weeks; expectation 4 weeks